If the deck of your dreams not only looks great but is also durable, long-lasting and doesn’t drain your time and budget, think beyond timber boards.

 A new deck means relaxation, right?
 Not necessarily.
 If your decking material of choice requires a large amount of upkeep, you might find yourself spending your weekends with ‘all hands on deck’ rather than kicking back enjoying the sunshine with loved ones.

 If you’re concerned that your time will be eaten up by outdoor maintenance, fibre-cement decking could be a good fuss-free option that better suits your lifestyle.
-It requires less re-staining and sealing than timber, as well as being quick and easy to install.
+It requires less re-sealing than timber, as well as being quick and easy to install.

 Enjoy weekends entertaining rather than maintaining your outdoor area with a durable decking system.